HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

 # `rgb2ind` function

-After getting the frame, we could save it using `imwrite` function [^10], by (1) saving RGB image, or by (2) saving indexed image.
+After getting a frame, we could save it using `imwrite` function [^10], by (1) saving RGB image, or by (2) saving indexed image.
 The second way relies on using `rgb2ind` function [^12] to convert RGB image to indexed image.
 For example:

 <div id="script-3"></div>